tombh/streaming/JOURNAL.md

   * [ ] Find stick/thing to stop table/webcam wobbling so much

 # Journal

+📆 **October 14th**
+Been thinking.
+What if I called CLI Tools LSP "Super GLS" to contrast with "Pygls".
+Then would be great to create a pygls-org namespace in Github so we have th 2 projects; `pygls-org/pygls` and `pygls-org/super-gls`.
+That way we have the low-level Pygls for fine-grained control over custom LS behaviour.
+And then Super GLS for a quicker, more user-friendly wrapper over Pygls.
+I think it's important because it really helps place the unique usecase of each language server.

 📆 **October 13th**
 Basically just wanna make a lowkey publish of the CLI tools LSP module on Pip and start pretending like it's live, in order to find the rough edges of installation, usage, docs, etc.